-[Additional Information] This class is mainly for International Course Students.
-It's not allowed start attending this class from the mid of the semester.
-Office hours of the instructors will be provided at the first lecture.
-This lecture corresponds to a subject of Information Education Groups 1 and 3.
+[Additional Information] This class is intended mainly for students of the International Course, and will be delivered in English.
+You can not join this class from mid-semester.
+Office hours will be provided during the first lecture.
+This lecture corresponds to the subject of Information Education Groups 1 and 3.